How to Run for Office in New York

 This list isn’t comprehensive, so it doesn’t cover all contribution limitations—but it gives you a broad idea.
 For more information on all limitations, visit the New York elections website.

-The thing to remember is that all state and local election contribution limits in New York follow the formula highlighted in the chart above.
+Remember that all New York state and local election contribution limits follow the formula highlighted in the chart above.
 The contribution limits are calculated by multiplying the number of active registered voters for your party by $0.05 (or $0.005, depending on the office) for non-family members and by $0.25 (or $0.025, depending on the office).
-The number of voters can be counted by state, city, or district, depending on the political office in which you’re seeking a seat.
+The number of voters can be counted by state, city, or district, depending on the political office in which you seek a seat.

 Notably, there is a floor for the maximum contribution limit for each type of office and election, meaning people from areas with lower populations are guaranteed a certain amount of funding for their elections.
-For example, if you’re running for Mayor in a town with a small population, or small voter representation for your party, your maximum contribution limit would be $1,250 per individual, even if the formula used by the state yields a lower number.
+For example, if you’re running for Mayor or city hall in a town with a small population or small voter representation for your party, your maximum contribution limit would be $1,250 per individual, even if the formula used by the state yields a lower number.

-Likewise,a place with higher populations will cap the contribution limits for a Mayoral candidate to $100,00 per individual, even if the formula yields a higher number.
-It’s confusing, make sure you consult your local Elections Board or hire a compliance firm to help you navigate the system.
+Likewise, a place with a higher population, like New York City, will cap the contribution limits for a Mayoral candidate to $100,000 per individual, even if the formula yields a higher number.
+It’s confusing.
+Consult your local Elections Board or hire a compliance firm to help you navigate the system.

-Contact the New York State Board of Elections to find out campaign contribution limit information for your specific area.
+Contact the New York State Board of Elections for campaign contribution limit information for your specific area.

-Knowing your competition and what your contribution limits in New York are will help you get started running for office.
+Knowing your competition and contribution limits in New York will help you start running for office.
 Why?
-Well, this information will be instrumental in helping you shape a realistic campaign budget and build a schedule for fundraising that will help you reach your goals.
+Well, this information will be instrumental in helping you shape a realistic campaign budget and build a fundraising schedule to help you reach your goals on election day.
 Good luck!

 Recap